netlify-templates/victor-hugo/site/content/press/researchers-helping-underserved-communities-quit-smoking.md

 ---
-articlename: Researchers helping underserved communities quit smoking
+title: Researchers helping underserved communities quit smoking
 date: '2019-07-01'
 summary: >-
   “We wanted to really focus on people for whom access to available smoking